 Distance: 2.5 miles

-Ice Box Canyon is one of the most popular trails at Red Rock Canyon because it offers a refreshing hike during summer as it takes you through a shadowy high-wall canyon that hardly sees any sunlight.
+Ice Box Canyon is one of the most popular hikes in Red Rock Canyon offering a refreshing trip during hot Las Vegas summers as it takes you through a shadowy high-wall canyon that hardly sees any sunlight.

-If you are lucky, you could also see a waterfall during winter until mid-spring.
+If you are lucky, you could also see a waterfall from winter until mid-spring.
 To see the falls, you have to hike in the open desert and do some scrambling over boulders in the wash.
-If you go all the way to the end, you will eventually hit a dead end, as there is no outlets.
+If you go all the way to the end, you will eventually hit a dead end.

 One of the nice features of this canyon is its greenery and flowers that begin at the trailhead and start looking like a forest, the further you go into the canyon.

-It’s one of the most scenic Red Rock hikes!
+It’s one of the most scenic Red Rock Canyon hikes, so don’t forget your camera!

 5. Willow Springs Loop